Explorez les thématiques Débutez ! Les bases How to Use the Contraction 'Ain't'

 • She ain't finished her homework.
 (She has not finished her homework.)

-In informal language, "Ain't" can be used to replace "isn't" or "aren't" in negative and interrogative sentences.
+In casual conversations, "Ain't" can replace "isn't" or "aren't" in negative and asking sentences.

 Examples: